 Those who depended on their consideration wound up bungling their dad’s domains and wasting what little survived from their fortune.
-The present circumstance turned out to be terrible to such an extent that when Richard was more established, he had to surrender his investigations so he could assist his sibling with cultivating his home and ideally reestablish the family’s misfortunes.
+The present circumstance turned out to be terrible to such an extent that when Richard was more established, he had to surrender his investigations to assist his sibling with cultivating his home and, ideally, reestablish the family’s misfortunes.

-Richard is all the more generally known for he was the Bishop of Chichester and he is declared a saint because of his martyrdom in the thirteenth Century.
-It is assessed that Richard was brought into the world about the year 1197 in Wyche, England (presently known as Droitwich), situated close to Worcester.
+Richard is generally known for being the Bishop of Chichester and is declared a saint because of his martyrdom in the thirteenth Century.
+It is assessed that Richard was brought into the world about 1197 in Wyche, England (presently known as Droitwich), situated close to Worcester.
 He was the second child of Richard and Alice de Wyche.
-His dad was a land-possessing assistant and he had one more seasoned sibling and a sister as well.
+His dad was a land-possessing assistant, and he had one more seasoned sibling and a sister.

-In the wake of finishing his investigations, Richard got back to England in 1235 where St. Edmund Rich, the Archbishop of Canterbury, and Grosseteste, Bishop of Lincoln both offered him the chance to turn into their Chancellor.
+After finishing his investigations, Richard returned to England in 1235.
+St. Edmund Rich, the Archbishop of Canterbury, and Grosseteste, Bishop of Lincoln, offered him the chance to turn into their Chancellor.